 August 12 through August 14, 2016 - I will once again be in England and speaking at the 50th Annual Jalsa Salana Ahmadiyya Muslim Community Convention in Hampshire, England.
 I will post more information as soon as it becomes available.

-September 17 and 18, 2016 - I have been invited to speak in the Cincinnati, Ohio area.
+Spring 2017 - I have been invited to speak in the Cincinnati, Ohio area.
+(Note the revised dates).
 I will post more information as soon as it becomes available.

 Posted January 21, 2016